Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

-## Analysis of generated gene counts matrix: Updating 3 Paths in R and Bash Scripts
+## step 4 Analysis of generated gene counts matrix: Updating 3 Paths in R and Bash Scripts

 In your R script, make sure that `exp_base_path` and `control_base_path` paths match the `FOLDER` path specified in the `porechop_preprocessing.sh` script.
 Below is an example of how you can configure these: